 So how do you say “no” to great clients who aren’t trying to be disrespectful?

 Clients are absolutely allowed to ask questions, but let’s say they make a request that you’re not into.
 This is how I handle these situations:

 Client: Can you drive to our office for a meeting?

 Some people like face-to-face meetings.
 My introverted self does not.
 Also, in-person meetings that require driving really aren’t a good use of my time.
-I live in the Atlanta suburbs, which means driving to a client’s office can take over an hour depending on the location.
+I live in the Atlanta suburbs, which means driving to a client’s office can take over an hour depending on the location—and traffic.
 So if a client requests a meeting at their office that’s just too far away, I appreciate that they want to see me, but I usually say:

 “Oooh, I’d like to connect with you guys, but that’s a bit far for me to drive.
 What do you think about doing a Zoom instead?”